 So, make it a point now to start scheduling and keeping your time with God.
 Got a busy family?
 10-15 minutes a day is a great way to start and is entirely possible!

-I had never used faith to strengthen my self-care before, but prayer taught me how to make it happen.
-There are lots of ways to do this, but it can be as simple as just asking God to help you take care of yourself.
+I had never used faith-driven self-care before, but the Lord taught me how to do it through prayer.
+This is how I discovered that it can be as simple as earnestly asking God to help you take better care of yourself.

-In the past, I separated my physical, mental, emotional and spiritual needs in prayer.
-We don’t need to do that; we are living beings with all of these systems woven as one.
+In the past, I think I kind of separated my physical, mental, emotional, and spiritual needs in prayer.
+But, we don’t need to do that; we are living beings with all of these systems woven as one.

 Psalms 139:13-14 reads, “For you created my inmost being.
 You knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”(NIV).

-God knows exactly how each individual one of us needs help with our self-care.
+God knows exactly how each one of us needs help with our self-care.

 What God Says or Does:

-Scripture also teaches us that He is pleased when we take care of our body in a way that is honoring to Him.
+Scripture also teaches that God is pleased when you take care of your body in a way that is honoring to Him.

-One example, Romans 12:1 reads, “Therefore I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God-this is your true and proper worship.”
+One example of this in Scripture is Romans 12:1 which reads, “Therefore I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God-this is your true and proper worship.”
 (NIV).

 When you offer your body (and the loving way you care for your body) as a form of worship, it is pleasing to the Lord.

-The Lord sees you and your body as valuable, so the care you give to your body is worthy too.
+The Lord sees you and your body as valuable, so the care you give to your body is precious (worthy) to Him too.

 Therefore, you also need to look at yourself and your self-care as worthy.

-Finally, aren’t we happier caring for our families when we rest and are well spiritually, physically, mentally, and emotionally?
+Good self-care can impact your attitude and your caregiving.
+Aren’t you happier caring for your family when you have plenty of rest and are well spiritually, physically, mentally, and emotionally?

 Bringing self-care into your prayer times can prevent resentment towards your family.

-Use Faith to Strengthen Your Self-care and Surrender to God’s Will & Timing
+Third: Use Faith-driven Self-care to Surrender to God’s Will & Timing

+Moreover, I was also afraid I was going to mess up something.
+In my marriage, my life, my family, my job, my children.
 I didn’t see it until I spent a lot of time with the Lord about it, but there was a reason behind my idolatry.
-I was afraid I was going to mess up my children.

 What God Says or Does: